CCM calls on local filmmakers for proposals | MACAU DAILY TIMES 澳門每日時報

 “Local View Power” began in 2007, and has since had ten editions, attracting over 500 proposals that have resulted in 104 finalized works.

+These works include “Crash”, a film that was produced in 2016 and awarded overseas.

-Selected teams will be given technical and financial support to complete their productions, including a mentorship scheme devised by guest professionals.
+Selected teams will be given technical and financial support to complete their productions, including a mentorship scheme devised and tutored by guest professionals.

 No Comments